15 Different Types of Lemon Trees (With Pictures)

-The Eureka lemon tree tends to grow in an outstretched and open way and produces pink-fleshed lemon fruits all year round.
+The Eureka lemon tree grows in an outstretched and open way and produces pink-fleshed lemon fruit all year round.
 The tree is virtually thornless and produces its fruits in terminal clusters at the edges of the branches with an oblong shape.
-The main crop production takes place in winter.
+The primary crop production takes place in winter.

 The downside of Eureka lemon trees is that they don’t thrive in cold temperatures.
 You must protect the tree or move it indoors if temperatures drop below 20 degrees Fahrenheit or if you detect signs of harsh winds.

-With that in mind, Eureka lemons are popular with commercial consumption globally mainly because of their rich oil content, firm texture, and consistent taste.
+With that in mind, Eureka lemons are popular with commercial producers mainly because of their rich oil content, firm texture, and consistent taste.
 They are produced in huge quantities.

 3. Avalon Lemon Tree

-Native to Florida, the Avalon, or Avon, lemon tree can grow as high as 20 feet tall.
-It shares many qualities with the Lisbon and Eureka varieties, and its fruit is widely sold in supermarkets in the form of lemon juice concentrates.
+Native to Florida, the Avalon, or Avon, lemon trees can grow as high as 20 feet tall.
+They share many qualities with the Lisbon and Eureka varieties, and their fruit is widely sold in supermarkets as lemon juice concentrates.

 4. Variegated Pink Lemon Tree